Trump cultivates GOP lawmakers in prep for potential 2.0 presidency

 “He actually can look past a lot of disagreement,” says Ohio Sen. J.D.
 Vance, who also benefited from a Trump endorsement.

-Reflexive loyalty, gratitude, or both?
+Reflexive loyalty or gratitude, or both?

 That was the case for GOP House Rep. Debbie Lesko of Arizona.
 Soon after being elected, she was part of a group whom Mr. Trump invited to the White House to encourage them to vote for a GOP immigration bill.
 But despite it being her first time speaking with the president, she told him her constituents wouldn’t support it.